flare-foundation/connected-chains-docker/README.md

 # Update volume permissions

-If you're upgrading from older versions of this repository, you'll need to update the volume permissions to work with the new rootless containers:
+If you're upgrading from older versions of this repository, you'll need to update the volume or bind mount permissions to work with the new rootless containers:

+## Volumes

 Find volume locations on host:
 ```